 Samsung is sending an update out to all the owners of its new wearables in the US.
 Surely there are some of them, right?
 So yes, that Gear 2, Gear2 Neo, or Gear Fit on your wrist is about to get slightly better.
 I mean, it's still a Gear, but you know.

 Fleksy claims that its Messenger keyboard is the first one to be featured on the Gear 2, and we're not going to argue.
 Touching on the inevitable difficulty of typing on a screen 1.6 inches across, the press release says that "Fleksy’s sleek design and unparalleled prediction engine makes it virtually effortless."
-If you say so.

 As Samsung continues to forge ahead with its own wearable plans, the Korean OEM is faced with a problem – apps.
 To encourage developers to start using its Gear 2 Tizen SDK, Samsung will be running an App Challenge starting May 8th.
 Cash prizes will total $1.25 million, and the first place winner will get $100,000.